Arnica

 Generally, the plant is now taken only as a homeopathic remedy for shock, injury, or pain.
 Previously, it was also used in the treatment of angina and a weak or failing heart, but it is rarely used for this anymore because of the risk of toxicity.

 Herbalists worldwide have found it effective in treating wounds, hemorrhoids, bruises, toothache, sore muscles, bronchitis, stomachache, diarrhea, and menstrual cramps.
+(Note that these are external uses.)

 In Russian folk medicine, it is used to treat uterine hemorrhaging, myocarditis, arteriosclerosis, angina, exhaustion, cardiac insufficiency, sprains, contusions, and hair loss from psychological causes.